Requirements For Legal Separation

 - You must live separate and apart.
 This does not mean complete physical separation, just not "cohabitation."

-The separate and apart requirement for the granting of a divorce is not satisfied by physical separation alone.
+The separate and apart requirement for granting a divorce is not satisfied by physical separation alone.
 The separate and apart language requires both physical separation and a clear intent on the part of at least one of the parties to dissolve the marital ties permanently.
 That intention must be shown to have been present at the beginning of the uninterrupted period of living separate and apart.

 This intent also must be clearly communicated to the other spouse; otherwise, many extended separations required by other circumstances could ripen to instant divorce without the salutary period of contemplation required by Pennsylvania during which the parties have an opportunity for reconciliation.

-The Meaning of "Cohabitation"
+The Meaning Of 'Cohabitation'

 "Cohabitation" means the mutual assumption of those rights and duties attendant to the relationship of husband and wife.
 The ties that bind two individuals in a marital relationship involve more than sexual intercourse.
 Parties may have lived separate and apart, despite the fact that they resided in the same home, where the parties had private living quarters, no longer had a public social life together, and ceased sexual relations.
 Such things as having a joint checking and savings account, going to hotels and checking in as "husband and wife," or just holding yourselves out to other members of the community as "husband and wife" are evidence a couple's desire and intent to be cohabitants.

-An Example of Cohabitation
+An Example Of Cohabitation

 Where parties remained in the marital residence, but discontinued cohabiting, did not speak to each other for a year, communicated by leaving notes in appropriate locations within the dwelling and shared only limited common areas of the house such as the kitchen, their living arrangements constituted a separation.